alexmortali/grapple/README.md

  - [Google Fonts](https://fonts.google.com/): Google font Roboto is used across the site.
  - [Google Maps Api](https://cloud.google.com/maps-platform/): Used on the contact page to display location.
  - [Font Awesome](https://fontawesome.bootstrapcheatsheets.com/): Font awesome icons help style the site.
- - [Stripe](https://stripe.com/gb): Stripe is used to handle payments securely.
  - [Vanilla Top](https://www.npmjs.com/package/vanillatop) Allows users to return to the top of the page.

 #### Frameworks